Skip to main content

 How to Use the Volume SuperTrend AI Indicator

 I've thrown this indicator at everything - penny stocks, Bitcoin, forex, you name it.
-Here's what actually works when you're risking real money:
+Back in October 2024, I ran this on AAPL daily charts and caught a solid 8% swing over three weeks.
+Here's what works when you're risking real money:

-• Green line: The AI is saying "trend is up, look for long trades"
+• Green line: "Trend is up, look for long trades"

-• Red line: The AI is saying "trend is down, look for short opportunities"
+• Red line: "Trend is down, look for short opportunities"

 • Golden rule: Never trade during blue periods.
 The AI is protecting you from getting chopped up.